 Price: $7.99-$20.99 each

 Square Enix ported many of its console Final Fantasy games to mobile.
 That includes many from the main series.
-The options include Final Fantasy I, II, III, IV, V, VI, VII, and IX.
+The options include Final Fantasy I, II, III, IV, VII, and IX.
 Additional options include Final Fantasy IV: The After Years and Final Fantasy Tactics: War of the Lion.
 The ports are all generally excellent.
 Some of the games even have new features and graphics.
-Final Fantasy IX has a fast-forward mode, for instance.
+For instance, Final Fantasy IX has a fast-forward mode.
 The games can get rather expensive.
 However, you get the full experience with no advertising and no in-app purchases.
 We removed Final Fantasy V and VI from the list for now as Square Enix plans to release new versions of those games in 2021.

 See also: The best fighting games for Android